farmOS/farmOS.org/src/content/index.md

 If you would like to host farmOS yourself, read the [farmOS Installation Guide] and the [farmOS Update Guide] to learn how.

+## Develop farmOS

+To join the farmOS community development efforts, read the [Contributing to farmOS] overview, and join the community forum, chat, or calls.

+- Forum: [farmOS.discourse.group]
+- Chat: [#farmOS on Matrix.org] or [#farmOS on IRC]
+- Calls: [Monthly community call] / [Weekly development call]

 ## Follow farmOS

 Subscribe to the [farmOS newsletter]